gabrielUpON/gabrielUpON/README.md

 I am a beginner developer in the Back-End area and willing to collaborate on projects aimed at professional and personal growth in the area of technology.

 - 🌍 I was born and I'm currently living in Fortaleza, Ceará - Brazil
-- 🖥️ You can see my portfolio at [official website](https://gabrielsantiago.my.canva.site/)
 - 🚀 I am currently a System Analyst at Vet & Agro.
 - 🤓 I proficient in JavaScript, ReactJS, NextJS, Firebase, SQL, CRUDs.
 - 🧠 Currently learning about CMS and security